fionahiklas/websockettest/README.md

 Since I wanted to muck around with several bits and pieces locally and don't want to keep su'ing to hack Apache config I enabled the mod_userdir module in userdir.conf so that I could symlink to my working code to play around.

+I have SELinux turned on and attempting to acccess the user directory caused an alert which needed to be fixed with the following command

+			setsebool -P httpd_read_user_content 1